New! John Hardin of Burke County, NC and Washington County, Indiana Son of Gabriel Harding

 people of the same name live in the same county.
 Note that William,

-brother of Gabriel, was probably born about 1720.
-William (Chubby in
+brother of Gabriel, was probably born about 1728.
+William (Nickname

 genealogy), son of Gabriel, was born about 1753.
 They both were in